-However, once the winter months hit, the beaches around Fethiye are deserted and that’s when they come into their own for these two non-sunbathers.
+However, once the winter months hit, the beaches around Fethiye are deserted.
+That’s when they come into their own for these two non-sunbathers.

-Take a picnic and enjoy the solitude of the bays as it’s likely you’ll be the only people there, unless you go on a Sunday.
+Take a picnic and enjoy the solitude of the bays as it’s likely you’ll be the only people there.

 Take In The Sights – And The Sites